ietf-rats-wg/eat/draft-ietf-rats-eat.md

 : This is a text paragraph or more that sufficiently defines what the intended use means.
 It may also be a reference to another document.

-These 5 values are the initial content of the registry are listed below.
+The following 5 values represent the initial content of the registry.
 Note that 0 will not be assigned for the CBOR value, and the maximum CBOR value for assignment is 255.

 1 -- Generic:
 : Generic attestation describes an application where the EAT consumer